Albert0i/RU330/security1.md

 So what I've just described is the most basic form of Redis authentication.
 In this case, there's only a single user and password for all people and services accessing Redis.
 It's a much better practice to use finer-grained per-user access control.
 Redis supports these with ACLs or Access Control Lists, and we'll discuss these next week.

+> Outside of securing external systems, setting a strong password on Redis and changing the default port would prevent common automated exploits.

 ### VIII.
 [Securing Redis Client Code](https://youtu.be/JquRVRKYTxk)
 In this unit, we're going to cover common techniques for securing the client-side code that interacts with Redis.
 But first, some good news.
 One of the most well-known security exploits in the database world is [SQL injection](https://en.wikipedia.org/wiki/SQL_injection).
 Because Redis doesn't use a query language, malicious injection isn't a real concern with Redis, so don't worry about SQL injection.